swarmcom/docker/README.md

 BUILD_FLAGS -- flags to pass to `docker build` command.
 ```

-Check also README.md under each branch to understand better what's going on
+Check also README.md in each folder to understand the particular container.